vinej/react-portal/README.md

 # react-portal

-A portal application using React, Mobx and a Flux pattern inspired by Redux
+A portal example using React, Mobx and a Flux pattern inspired by Redux

 ## Installation
 * install nodejs